wt config

 Project Configuration

-See wt hook for hook types, execution order, template variables, and examples.
+Project hooks apply to this repository only.
+See wt hook for hook types, execution order, and examples.

 [list]

-# Override CI platform detection for self-hosted instances
+Override platform detection for SSH aliases or self-hosted instances:

 Worktrunk needs shell integration to change directories when switching worktrees.
 Install with: